 We supported the artist and the British Museum in the highly innovative exhibition Grayson Perry: The Tomb of the Unknown Craftsman.

-Turner Prize–winning artist and Royal Academician Grayson Perry envisioned a project that would celebrate a journey of imagination and craftsmanship—from the first tool, created 250 million years ago, up to the present day.
-He worked together with more than 40 curators from the British Museum to select a unique mix of items from the museum’s collections and archives.
-Grayson introduced objects he made especially for the exhibition as well as relevant pieces he had created during more than 30 years.
+Turner Prize–winning artist and Royal Academician Grayson Perry envisioned a project that would celebrate a journey of imagination and craftsmanship—from the first tool, created 250 million years ago, to the present day.
+Grayson worked together with more than 40 curators from the British Museum to select a unique mix of items from the museum’s collections and archives.
+He introduced objects he had made especially for the exhibition and presented relevant pieces he had created during more than 30 years.

 The exhibition truly grabbed the hearts and minds of the public.
 Multiple community events were held, gift shop items and tickets sold out, and the British Museum extended the exhibition in order to accommodate public demand.
-The project therefore is a perfect example of how a mature and successful organization (the most popular cultural attraction in the United Kingdom since 2007) and a thriving artist thought deeply about changing times and found an imaginative way to make even more of what they individually had to offer.
+The project therefore is a perfect example of how a mature and successful organization (the most popular cultural attraction in the United Kingdom since 2007) and a thriving artist thought deeply about changing times and found an imaginative way to together make more out of what they could offer individually.

 Three items Grayson created for the exhibition were subsequently given to the museum through various bequests, and Grayson won the South Bank Sky Arts Award for Visual Arts in 2012.